If you have free time and you’re not pursuing any sort of side hustle, maybe it’s time to change things up.

 After all, if you’re blogging, chances are you’re probably a better writer than most people.
 Taking up some freelance writing gigs is a great way to make a bit of extra money while building up your writing skills and gaining valuable experience at the same time.

-Many people use their blogs as a portfolio of sorts, and if you are able to prove that you are great at what you do, you can charge fantastic rates and earn a ton of money in a relatively short period of time when opportunities arise.
+Many people use their blogs as a portfolio of sorts, and if you are able to prove that you are great at what you do, you can charge fantastic rates and earn a ton of money in a relatively short period of time when opportunities arise – especially if you specialize.

 Of course, it’s not that easy, but as with anything, your skill level and the amount of money you’ll make will go up over time as you continue to improve and make connections with clients.